purzelrakete/bandit/README.md

 Full documentation is available [on godoc](http://godoc.org/github.com/purzelrakete/bandit).

+## Building

+Build the project by running `make`.

+## Try

+You can run the bundled example application from the project root.
+It's a very simple demonstration of the out of band api.
+Run `$GOPATH/bin example`, then go to http://localhost:8080/ to test the performance of squares against circles.
+If you perfer circles, you should start to see more circles being served to you over time.

+See example/index.html for usage.

+## Usage scenario

+This library is intended to be used to instrument a website or a web api.
+This setting poses some special problems:

+* Delayed feedback (batch reward aggregation)
+* Non stationary rewards (diurnal cycles)

+See [Explore/Exploit Schemes for Web Content Optimzation] [1] for a discussion of these problems.

 ## Out of band testing with the HTTP endpoint

 The SelectionHandler can be used as an out of the box API endpoint for